ArtS/arts.github.com/_posts/2015-10-07-how-to-trace-sql-server-database-errors-and-exceptions-with-sql-profiler.md

 ![Real cause, bitch!][7]

-So in this instance we can clearly tell that certain table is missing it's ID column, which could be a result of missing database update.
+So in this instance we can clearly tell that certain table is missing its `ID` column, which could be a result of missing/incomplete database schema update.

 [1]:/img/profiler/trace-properties.png
 [2]:/img/profiler/edit-filter.png